 By November 2013, lease extension had been completed or, for a few, was underway for 68% (over two thirds) of leasehold flats and almost all used Management Company's solicitor.
 If you have not already done this and wish to do so, please contact the Managing Agent for more details.

-The specially discounted solicitor's fees for the initial large batches ended on 31 December 2010 and the reduced fees ended on 30 June 2011.
-You will now need to pay fees that will be confirmed on application to the Management Company's solicitor to process your lease individually (these are £500 including VAT and registration fees in November 2013).
+The fees for the Management Company's solicitor to process your lease will be confirmed on application but currently remain £500 including VAT and registration fees in January 2019, unchanged since 2013.
 They may also act for you if you wish, or you may also appoint your own solicitor at your additional cost.
-You will also need to pay an administrative charge of £20 to the Managing Agent.
-This compares to a property value of over £200,000 that you are preserving.
+You will also need to pay an administrative charge to the Managing Agent that was of £20 in 2013.
+This compares to a property value of over £250,000 that you are preserving.

 To avoid charges to mortgage companies, the extension is being carried out by granting a second 999 year lease on the same property as the original 125 year lease.
 This new 999 year lease has the same terms as the original 125 year lease except that obsolete terms relating to Laing Homes or that have expired have been removed, changes to the format required by the Land Registry have been introduced and there is one small wording change of no practical significance.
 Here is a template of the new 999 year flat leasehold agreement (PDF, 174kb).
 You must not rely on this sample for any purpose and must refer to the specific legal agreement for your property.
 In particular, the 'specified proportion' and 'estate proportion' will depend on the type of property and block in which it is situated.